ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 In contrast, ``RowDiff<Multi-BRWT>`` typically achieves the best compression while still providing a good query performance, and thus, it is recommended for very large problem instances.
+Finally, ``RowDiff<RowSparse>`` provides a good trade-off between the query speed and compression performance.

 Convert annotation to Rainbowfish
 """""""""""""""""""""""""""""""""